Lowprophyle/BadMail/README.md

 # BadMail

 Personal email software perfect for a student of University of Nottingham Malaysia Campus.
-It has 2 [https://inbox.google.com](Gmail/Inbox) viewers, the university's [https://moodle.nottingham.ac.uk](Moodle) and [https://email.nottingham.edu.my](Outlook viewer), a [https://keep.google.com](Google Keep) viewer for taking notes and a [https://github.com](GitHub) viewer.
+It has 2 [Gmail/Inbox](https://inbox.google.com) viewers, the university's [Moodle](https://moodle.nottingham.ac.uk) and [Outlook viewer](https://email.nottingham.edu.my), a [Google Keep](https://keep.google.com) viewer for taking notes and a [GitHub](https://github.com) viewer.

 The viewers currently use the `<webview>` element of [https://electron.atom.io](Electron).
 I plan to use something more dedicated in the releases.